< back to Blog home

 4. The meal continues with a selection of cheese accompanied by wine.
 However, in the United Kingdom, the cheese course will follow dessert as the final course of the dinner.

 5. Finally, diners choose a type of dessert to finish their meal.
 It can be either hot or cold and accompanied by an appropriate dessert wine.
+It can also use regular sugar or a sugar substitute.

 Full Course Meal Table Setting